montdata/montdocker-observability/README.md

 Since this is a template to get started Prometheus and Alerting services are exposing their ports to allow for easy troubleshooting and understanding of how the stack works.

-## Deploy Prometheus stack with Traefik

-Same requirements as above.
-Swarm should be enabled and the Repo should be cloned to your Docker host.

-In the `docker-traefik-prometheus`directory run the following:

-    docker stack deploy -c docker-traefik-stack.yml traefik

-Verify all the services have been provisioned.
-The Replica count for each service should be 1/1 **Note this can take a couple minutes**

-    docker service ls

 ## Prometheus & Grafana now have hostnames